-It provides a robust feature set designed to handle your most demanding budgeting and processing needs.
+It provides a robust feature set to handle your most demanding budgeting and processing needs.

 General Ledger integrates with all modules and is the key to maximizing the efficiency and accuracy of your financial data.

 The G/L Security module enables access control.
-For example, organizations can control which users view or use certain general ledger accounts.
+For example, organizations can control users’ views or use certain general ledger accounts.
 The above is based on segment validation in G/L Security settings.

 G/L Consolidations lets you transfer and merge the General Ledger account.
 In addition, it combines transaction information between separate companies and branch office locations.

 It is also designed to enable subsidiaries and holding companies to run without using the same network or accounting database.